 - Senior internet marketing specialist, Mason Cos., Wisconsin

 The curriculum within the College of Business is rooted in experiential, real-world learning.
 Coursework will encourage you to take what you've learned and put it into practice, gaining professional experience along the way.
 A required professional development program will prepare you well for life after graduation.
 In addition to helping you with career planning and building a professional image, the program also shares best practices in interviewing, job etiquette and networking.

-Learn more about the College of Business in the UWEC course catalog.
+Learn more about the business undecided (pre-business) program in the UWEC course catalog.

 Thinking about a business major?
 Here are other programs you may be interested in exploring.